dwarwick/Fully-Configured-Blazor-Server-Project/README.md

 * Full Identity Scafolded and Configured
 * Razor Pages and Routable Razor Components share the same layout file for a consistent look and feel for both .cshtml files and .razor files
 * Bootstrap Navbar menu accross the top of  the template
+* Implemented Redirect to Login if the user tries to access a page that requires the user to be logged in.
+* Added authorized attribute to FetchData.razor to stipulate that the user must be logged in to access that page.
+* Added link to FetchData page on the Navbar
+* Implemented return URL so that after user logs in, they are redirected to the page that required them to be logged in after successfully logging in.

 ### You will need to make the following changes: ###
 #### FetchData.razor ####